2023 Best Value Allied Health Services Associate Degree Schools in Minnesota

 The average tuition and fees for an in-state undergraduate at ATCC are $6,107 a year.
 While working on their Associate Degree, medical assisting majors at ATCC accumulate an average of around $14,588 in student debt.

-The excellent associate degree programs at Anoka-Ramsey Community College helped the school earn the #2 place on this year’s ranking of the best value allied health & medical assisting services schools in Minnesota.
-Located in the large suburb of Coon Rapids, Anoka-Ramsey Community College-Coon Rapids Campus is a public school with a moderately-sized student population.
+A rank of #2 on this year’s list means Anoka-Ramsey Community College is a great value for allied health & medical assisting services students working on their associate degree.
+Located in the suburb of Coon Rapids, Anoka-Ramsey Community College-Coon Rapids Campus is a public school with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at Anoka-Ramsey Community College-Coon Rapids Campus are $5,655 a year.
 The average amount in student loans that medical assisting majors at Anoka-Ramsey Community College-Coon Rapids Campus take out while working on their Associate Degree is $16,637.